-Trump’s first week was remarkably terrible for the climate
+Zombie pipelines, an EPA under attack, and that’s just Week One

 EPA under attack

 What happened?
 The Trump team is hammering particularly hard on the Environmental Protection Agency.
 At the start of the week, the administration froze EPA grants and contracts, which fund everything from cleanup of toxic sites to testing of air quality, though most grants and contracts have now been unfrozen.
 The admin is vetting all external meetings and presentations that employees are planning to give over the next three weeks, reviewing studies and data that have already been published by EPA scientists, and has put a “temporary hold” on the release of new scientific information.

 Myron Ebell, who until recently led Trump’s EPA transition team, said on Thursday that his “aspirational” goal would be to see the agency’s staff slashed by two-thirds, from about 15,000 people down to 5,000, and that Trump could be expected to cut about $1 billion from the agency’s annual budget of roughly $8 billion.
 Ebell is not part of the administration, but his views sound like what you’d expect from Scott Pruitt, Trump’s nominee to head EPA.

 How much should you worry?
 A lot.
 The EPA is responsible for implementing federal laws that protect air and water, and determining what the latest science tells us about protecting human health.
 The agency is involved in everything from helping to fix the Flint water crisis to overseeing cleanup of toxic sites.
 Weakening the EPA, let alone eviscerating it, would directly and negatively affect Americans’ health.